Disclosure

 How long does professional window tint take to install?

-For long-term care, use a soft, non-abrasive cloth and a mild, ammonia-free cleaner.
-Ammonia-based products, like many common glass cleaners, can break down the film’s adhesive and cause it to fade or turn purple over time.
+After curing, clean the tinted windows with a soft, non-abrasive cloth and a mild, ammonia-free cleaner.
+Ammonia-based products, like many common glass cleaners, can break down the film’s adhesive and cause damage over time.

 Is window tinting worth it in California?